Lincoln Navigator: Navigator K Concept

-Third generation (2007–2017)
+Third generation (2007)

-The Navigator was redesigned under the U326 program code name, with new styling and mechanical features for 2007.
+The Navigator was redesigned under the U326 program code name, with new styling and mechanical features for model year 2007.
 Unveiled at the Chicago Auto Show in February 2006, the Navigator featured its most distinctive styling update since its introduction, with new front and rear fascias and side cladding.
-In front was a split upper and lower chrome grille with integrated fog lights resembling those of classic Lincolns like the 1946-1948 Continental, along with a more complex headlight design and a more prominent "power dome" hood.
+In front was a split upper and lower chrome grille with integrated fog lights resembling those of classic Lincolns like the 1946–1948 Continental, along with a more complex headlight design and a more prominent "power dome" hood.
 Elsewhere, an updated rear fascia featured taillights inspired by the Lincoln MKZ and chrome trim was more prominently used along the sides, including chrome lower body molding on the doors.
 The interior featured an updated dashboard and instrument panel with an extensive use of rectangular shapes, such as in the gauges, as well as greater use of real wood and satin nickel accents.

 Accompanying the Navigator's redesign for 2007 was a new model, the Navigator L developed under the U418 program code name.
 Comparable to the Cadillac Escalade ESV, the Navigator L is 14.7 in longer than the standard Navigator on a 12 in longer wheelbase, increasing its cargo capacity.
 The Navigator L was introduced parallel to the Expedition EL, an extended version of the Ford Expedition.
 Both the Navigator and Expedition were redesigned for 2007 and based on Ford's T1 platform, which is related to the platform of the 2004+ F-150.
 Compared to the Navigator's previous platform, this platform provided greater rigidity for better driving dynamics.
 The independent rear suspension was replaced with a five-link IRS design to improve handling and ride quality.
 The Navigator continued to come with standard 18-inch alloy wheels, but both 20- and 22-inch wheels became available.
 The 5.4 L 3-valve SOHC V8 introduced in the 2005 Navigator remained unchanged for 2007.
-The ZF Friedrichshafen 6-speed automatic transmission was replaced by Ford's own 6-speed design, the 6R80 for the 2009 model year.
+The ZF Friedrichshafen 6-speed automatic transmission was replaced by Ford's own 6-speed design, the 6R80 in 2008 for the 2009 model year.
 Due to the Navigator's redesign, its base curb weight increased to 5872 lb in two-wheel drive models and 6070 lb in four-wheel drive models.
 Navigator L models were even heavier, at 5963 lb in two-wheel drive models and 6221 lb in four-wheel drive models.
 In spite of this, thanks to an improved frame, the Navigator's towing capacity increased for 2007, approaching 9000 lb in two-wheel drive models.